HJR41/sql_project_overall/README.md

 # Introduction 🌍📊
 A deep-dive into 2023 job market data.
-With a main focus on 'Data Analyst' roles within the UK, but with sites into the overall market for comparison.
+With a main focus on 'Data Analyst' roles within the UK, but with in-sites into the overall market for comparison.
 The analysis uncovers **Top-Paying-Skills** & the most **in Demand tools** for job-seekers and recruiters for data-driven decision making.  🚀

 Check out my SQL queries here: [project_final](/project_final/)